pkt-cash/pkt-docs/docs/mining/index.md

 the new Rust version only contains Announcement Miner and Announcement Handlers.

 ## Announcement Difficulty
-PacketCrypt is designed in such a way that a mining pool can double it's effective power by:
+PacketCrypt is designed in such a way that a mining pool can double its effective power by:

 * Doubling the total block mining computation effort
 * Doubling the total announcement mining computation effort, or